driveloader/NotePy/README.md

+Here’s the updated README file incorporating the new features:

+---

 <h1 align="center">NotePy 📓</h1>

 <h3 align="center">— An Enhanced Version of Notepad (originally by pratyushjain122) Built with Python & Tkinter —</h3>

 ### 🔥 NotePy transforms the original notepad-python project by pratyushjain122 into a not-so-modern (but still nostalgic) yet fully-featured text editor designed for everyday use.
 It's a more efficient replacement for Notepad, but with a modern twist.
 Because why settle for ordinary when you can have extraordinary?
+                               # Latest Update: Version 1.3 - New Features and Window Adjustment
 &nbsp;

 ## What is Tkinter?